Darin755/Rawsonlinux/README.md

 it was created by Darin Rawson and Alex Rawson

-To update Rawsonlinux run Rawsonlinux-update as a non root user
+To update Rawsonlinux run Rawsonlinux-update as a non root user This will not update any packages via apt.

 Check out Rawson Linux website https://sites.google.com/view/rawsonlinux/home